How to Tie a Surgical Gown Step by Step

 Options include Velcro breakaway strips at the neck or waist.
 You can also use snap-ties for one-pull doffing.

-Simulated testing shows over 40% faster gown doffing with quick-release.
+Simulated testing shows over 40% faster surgical gown doffing with quick-release.
 Average time is 7.3 seconds vs. 12.5 seconds.

 Pro Technique for Tying Disposable Surgical Gowns